nmcl/JavaSim/README.md

 Prior to 2007 both C++SIM and JavaSim were freely available in source and binary from Newcastle University, under the University's own licence.
 However, in late 2007 Newcastle University decided that everything could be released into open source under LGPL.

-You can find details of the releases in the https://github.com/nmcl/JavaSim/releases section as well as binary downloads for various releases.
+You can find details of the releases in the https://github.com/nmcl/JavaSim/releases section as well as binary downloads for some releases.

 In 2015 the code was moved from Codehaus to github.
 All JIRAs from there were also migrated to github issues.